rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

    * `workspaces` - these YAML are the volumes to use across each of the `tasks` in the pipeline.
 ConfigMaps and other resources that are fixed but can be loaded into the pipeline are stored here.
    * `tasks` - these are the building blocks of Tekton.
 They are the custom resources that take parameters and run steps on the shell of a provided image.
 They can produce results and share workspaces with other tasks.
    * `secrets` - secure things used by the pipeline.
-   * `pipelines` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & reusable set of activities.
+   * `pipelines` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks, secrets, etc) into a useful & reusable set of activities.
    * `triggers` directory stores the configuration for the webhooks.
 We will add webhooks from GitLab to trigger our pipeline.
 Using the resources in this directory we expose the webhook endpoint (`gitlab-event-listener.yaml`) and parse the data from it (`gitlab-trigger-binding.yaml`) to trigger a PipelineRun (`gitlab-trigger-template.yaml`)

 4. Since Tekton pipelines are just YAML, we can have Argo CD to sync the pipelines to the cluster so our code can use them.
 To deploy the pipeline definitions, edit `ubiquitous-journey/values-tooling.yaml`.
 Add the reference to the tekton chart we explored by adding the chart to our ArgoCD applications list: